ibrahim-13/react-catch/README.md

 # react-catcher

-> React component for Error Boundary
+> React component for wrapping Error Boundary

 [![NPM](https://img.shields.io/npm/v/react-catcher.svg)](https://www.npmjs.com/package/react-catcher) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+## Description

+***React Catcher*** provides a component wrapper to catch error during render and prevent *White Screen*.
+This component provides the following advantages:
+* Has a default **Fallback** to show if error occured.
+* User preferred **Fallback Component Object** can be passed to the component as `props`.
+* An error hander callback can be passed to the `props` to call, when an error is caught.

 ## Install